zakaria-chahboun/go-safe/README.md

 The `safe` package helps you extract values from pointers in a clean, generic, and safe way—avoiding repetitive `if != nil` checks 🕵.

-- `Value`: Returns the value from a pointer, or a fallback (default or zero value).
+* `Value`: Returns the value from a pointer, or the zero value.
+* `ValueOr`: Returns the value from a pointer, or a default fallback.
+* `Pointer`: Ensures a non-nil pointer, using zero value if needed.
-- `Pointer`: Always returns a non-nil pointer, optionally using a default.
+* `PointerOr`: Ensures a non-nil pointer, using a default fallback.

 ---